 1. Wool Dryer Balls and Essential Oils

 To reduce static cling and help our clothes smell fresh, I use Organic Wool Dryer Balls.
 They come six to a pack, last for over 1,500 loads each, are hypoallergenic and completely chemical free!
-I place 2 drops of essential oils like Lavender, the Cleansing Blend or Lemongrass on each ball before drying a load of laundry (the scent of the oil on the dry ball lasts for a few loads).
+I place 2 drops of essential oils like Lavender or Lemongrass on each ball before drying a load of laundry (the scent of the oil on the dry ball lasts for a few loads).
 The combination of the dryer balls and essential oils keep our laundry smelling fresh while free of static electricity and toxic chemicals.

 2. Beeswax Candles